OlfatSeid/Multi-Agent-Travel-Planning-with-Agno/README.md

-# Multi-Agent Travel Planning with agno
-# Multi-Agent Travel Planning with agno
+# Multi-Agent Travel Planning with Agno

 Multi-Agent Travel Planning with agno is a multi-agent travel planning system that leverages the agno framework along with Groq’s language models and additional tools (DuckDuckGo, Tavily) to generate comprehensive, step-by-step travel plans.
 This project demonstrates how to combine specialized agents for travel research, itinerary planning, and budget analysis into a unified team to provide detailed and organized travel recommendations.